3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/react/react-components/react-components.md

   export default App;
 ```

-* If we start our server now using `yarn start`, we should see "Ima Movie!" appear in the browser.
+* If we start our server now using `npm start`, we should see "Ima Movie!" appear in the browser.
 Let's break down what just happened.

   * First, we required the `Movie` component into the `App` component where we wanted to nest it.
   * Once we had required the component, all we had to do was use the `<Movie />` tag inside of our HTML to show the component.
 It's like we created our own custom HTML tag!